-- Include author’s name, affiliation, country, and e-mail.
+- Include author’s name, affiliation, city, country, and e-mail.

 - Include a 50-word abstract or teaser for the newsletter homepage.

-- Include a two- to three-sentence biography of the author(s).
+- Include a 2- to 3-sentence biography of the author.

 - Format text in MS Word (.doc(x)) or rich text (.rtf).

-- Include author’s photo in jpeg format with a head-and-shoulder shot (optional but encouraged!).
+- Include author’s photo in jpeg format with a head-and-shoulder shot.

 - Write manuscript according to APA style (6th ed.).